 The offence of criminal damage involves damaging or destroying the property of others and is covered in law by the Criminal Damage Act 1971.

 Domestic Abuse is a crime in which the abuser seeks power and control over their victim and can affect women, men and children.
-Although Domestic Abuse is often physical, it does not have to be; it can also be psychological, sexual, emotional or even financial.

 Excessive drinking can easily lead to violence and other situations that can be difficult to control.
 It's been estimated that almost half of all violent crimes are committed while the offender is under the influence of alcohol.